maryjwaters7/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document object model.
+A representation of a website created by the browser and organized in a nested tree-like structure where each element is its own node.
+Makes it so the webpage can be manipulated and changed with JavaScript making the website dynamic and interactice.

 2. What is an event?

+An event is something that occurs on the website that the browser can capture.
+It can be something the user gas doine to interact with the site like a 'click' event where the user had clicked somewhere within the site or it can be something like an element or the page itself loading.

 3. What is an event listener?

+An event listener is JavaScript code attached to an element or the document itself that looks for or 'listens' for a specified event to occur and then executes a piece of code.
+For example an event listener could be placed on a button element to 'listen' for the user to click that button and then execute a code to change the background Color on the site.

 4. Why would we convert a NodeList into an Array?

+Because an array has different and more powerful methods available to it whereas a nodelist can only use forEach to be iterated over.

 5. What is a component?

+A component is made of several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.
+It is a singe modular piece of code that is reusable and can standalone but is used to construct parts of a site or app for D.R.Y. code.

 ### Git Set up